swedenconnect/IETF-SVT/svt-main/draft-santesson-svt.md

 - ver -- A String data type representing the version.
 This parameter MUST be present, and the version in this specification indicated by the value "1.0".

 - profile -- A StringOrURI data type representing the name of a profile that defines conventions followed for specific claims and any extension points used by the SVT issuer.
-Inclusion of this parameter is OPTIONAL.
+This parameter MUST be present.

 - hash_algo -- A URI data type that identifies the hash algorithm used to compute the hash values within the SVT.
 The URI identifier MUST be one defined in {{RFC6931}} or in the IANA registry defined by this specification.
 This parameter MUST be present.